-- a minimum of 10 and a maximum of 12 1⁄2 units in business administration and tourism and hospitality management; - a concentration or major in one area as approved by the department.
-The area of concentration must include at least one unit at the 4000 level in addition to the honours thesis. - a core, consisting of at least one full unit from each of the groups, A, B, C, and D listed under general regulations for honours degrees (page 71); - 4. a GPA of 2.7 or better in 10 of the required honours units required in the area of concentration or major, with a grade of at least C- in each of these units; in addition, students must achieve a minimum grade of B- in the honours thesis and an overall GPA of 2.7 or more must be obtained in all courses counted for the degree beyond the first full five units taken
+- a minimum of 10 and a maximum of 12 1⁄2 units in business administration and tourism and hospitality management including BUSI 4499. - a concentration or major in one area as approved by the Department.
+The area of concentration must include at least one unit at the 4000 level in addition to the honours thesis. - a core, consisting of at least one full unit from each of the groups, A, B, C, and D listed under general regulations for honours degrees on page 76. - 4. a GPA of 3.0 or higher in 10 of the required honours units including all courses required for the concentration or major, with a grade of at least C- in each of these units; in addition, students must achieve a minimum grade of B- in BUSI 4499 and an overall GPA of 3.0 or more must be obtained in all courses counted for the degree beyond the first five units taken.